Home

 Depending on which PM software you choose, you may need to supplement some features with related software systems in order to support time tracking, non-project task management, or specialized PM teams and requirements.
 Some types of software that are closely related to project management software, but may or may not be included in your PM system, include:

-• Collaboration software: Collaboration software is a type of software tool that lets multiple users communicate, collaborate, and coordinate among themselves in real time.
+• Collaboration software: Lets multiple users communicate, collaborate, and coordinate among themselves in real time.

-• Requirements management software: Requirements management software is a type of project management tool that helps document and share project requirements with multiple stakeholders.
+• Requirements management software: Helps document and share project requirements with multiple stakeholders.

 • Task management software: Task management software is execution-oriented, centered on organizing and managing non-project-based tasks.
 It allows users to create to-do lists and manage their daily work tasks.

-• Workflow management software: Workflow management software helps businesses by automating repetitive processes and provides an overview of all workflows, including metrics on execution to monitor and measure individual and company-wide performance.
+• Workflow management software: Helps businesses by automating repetitive processes and provides an overview of all workflows, including metrics on execution to monitor and measure individual and company-wide performance.

-• IT project management software: IT project management software is a specialized form of PM software, designed to support the tasks, workflows and collaboration methods used by teams that work in IT fields and particularly software development.
+• IT project management software: Designed to support the tasks, workflows and collaboration methods used by teams that work in IT fields and particularly software development.

 • Project portfolio management (PPM) software: Project portfolio management (PPM) refers to a collective effort by an organization to centralize and coordinate project efforts across a portfolio of work.

-• Time tracking software: Time tracking software is used for tracking the time employees spend on specific tasks during a project to help project managers plan accurate project schedules.
+• Time tracking software: Used for tracking the time employees spend on specific tasks during a project to help project managers plan accurate project schedules.

 About our contributors